hotwax/oms-documentation/user-manuals/facilities/disabling-facilities.md

-# Removing Facilities
+# Disabling Facilities

-The process of removing a facility involves the following steps:
-To remove a facility, users need to disable all fulfillment permissions for that specific facility and unlink all associations it has with various product stores, groups, and others from the `Facility Details` page.
+In order to disable a facility, users need to disable all fulfillment permissions for that specific facility and unlink all associations it has with various product stores, groups, and others from the `Facility Details` page.
+Users can disable any facility using the following steps.

 {% hint style="info" %}
 Only users with Admin permissions can log in to the `Facilities App`.
 Users in the Administration security group have admin permissions.